 Most almond varieties are self-incompatible, meaning they cannot pollinate themselves.
 You will need at least two trees, and they’ll need to be of two different varieties that are compatible and have overlapping bloom times.
 For example, “Price” is a good pollinator for the popular “Nonpareil” variety because the two bloom at approximately the same time.

-Plant the two trees about 15 to 25 feet (4.5 to 7.5 meters) apart so that bees will be likely to visit flowers on both trees.
+Plant the two trees about 15 to 25 feet (5-8 m.) apart so that bees will be likely to visit flowers on both trees.
 In commercial orchards, different varieties are planted in alternating rows.

 Successfully pollinating almonds is very important, but it’s not the only factor in good nut yield.
 Nutrient deficiencies and lack of adequate water can cause an excessive number of nutlets to fall off the tree before they develop.
 Making sure your trees are in good health will help them weather any environmental challenges they encounter.